bbauska/CSS3-Reference/README.md

 *&lt;length&gt; &vert; &lt;percentage&gt;*

-> Any non-negative length or percentage value.
-Thus, 5em defines a 5-em
-> gap between grid lines, whereas 5% creates a gap between lines that is
-> 5% of the total grid length in the given direction (i.e., the
-> horizontal length for grid rows, and the vertical length for columns).
+Any non-negative length or percentage value.
+Thus, 5em defines a 5-em gap between grid lines, whereas 5% creates a gap between lines that is 5% of the total grid length in the given direction (i.e., the horizontal length for grid rows, and the vertical length for columns).

 *&lt;flex&gt;*

-> A positive real number with the unit identifier fr (e.g., 2fr or
-> 3.14fr) which defines a *flex factor* for the grid track.
+A positive real number with the unit identifier fr (e.g., 2fr or 3.14fr) which defines a *flex factor* for the grid track.

 min-content

-> Sets the grid track's width (or height) to be as small as possible
-> while still containing all the content within the grid track.
-For
-> example, column tracks that contain only text will become as narrow as
-> the widest run of text that cannot be line-broken within the track.
+Sets the grid track's width (or height) to be as small as possible while still containing all the content within the grid track.
+For example, column tracks that contain only text will become as narrow as the widest run of text that cannot be line-broken within the track.

 max-content

-> Sets the grid track's width (or height) to be large enough to contain
-> the largest rendering of all the content within the grid track.
-For
-> example, column tracks that contain only text will become as wide as
-> the longest run of text, *without* any line-wrapping of the text.
+Sets the grid track's width (or height) to be large enough to contain the largest rendering of all the content within the grid track.
+For example, column tracks that contain only text will become as wide as the longest run of text, *without* any line-wrapping of the text.

 auto

-> In most cases, auto is equivalent to the largest minimum size of the
-> grid items occupying the grid track; that is, once all the minimum
-> sizes of the grid items in the track have been determined, the track
-> is made as wide as the widest of those minimums.
-When auto is used as
-> a maximum value (see minmax() later in this list), it is identical to
+In most cases, auto is equivalent to the largest minimum size of the grid items occupying the grid track; that is, once all the minimum sizes of the grid items in the track have been determined, the track is made as wide as the widest of those minimums.
+When auto is used as a maximum value (see minmax() later in this list), it is identical to max-content.
-> max-content.

 minmax(*&lt;min&gt;,&lt;max&gt;*)

-> Sets a range of sizes outside which the grid track cannot grow or
-> shrink.
-Either *&lt;min&gt;* or *&lt;max&gt;* can be a *&lt;length&gt;* or
-> *&lt;percentage&gt;* value, min-content, or max-content. *&lt;max&gt;* can be
-> a *&lt;flex&gt;* value, but *&lt;min&gt;* cannot.
-If the minimum value
-> computes to be larger than the maximum computed value, the maximum
-> sizing is ignored and the minimum size is used as a minimum.
+Sets a range of sizes outside which the grid track cannot grow or shrink.
+Either *&lt;min&gt;* or *&lt;max&gt;* can be a *&lt;length&gt;* or *&lt;percentage&gt;* value, min-content, or max-content. *&lt;max&gt;* can be a *&lt;flex&gt;* value, but *&lt;min&gt;* cannot.
+If the minimum value computes to be larger than the maximum computed value, the maximum sizing is ignored and the minimum size is used as a minimum.

 fit-content( &lbrack; *&lt;length&gt; &vert; &lt;percentage&gt;* &rbrack; )

-> Equivalent to minmax(auto,max-content) with an exception: if the
-> track's size is larger than the auto value's computed value, that size
-> can't go higher than the given value (a *&lt;length&gt;* or
-> *&lt;percentage&gt;*).
-This is intended to let authors declare a maximum
-> track size while still letting the track size be content-bound below
+Equivalent to minmax(auto,max-content) with an exception: if the track's size is larger than the auto value's computed value, that size can't go higher than the given value (a *&lt;length&gt;* or *&lt;percentage&gt;*).
+This is intended to let authors declare a maximum track size while still letting the track size be content-bound below that maximum.
-> that maximum.

 repeat( &lbrack; *&lt;integer&gt; &vert;* auto-fill *&vert;* auto-fit &rbrack; , *&lt;track-list&gt;* ) Allows authors to repeat a pattern of grid track sizes as many times as they like.
-The *&lt;integer&gt;* value must be posi‐
+The *&lt;integer&gt;* value must be positive.

 **Grid Layout**
-> tive. auto-fill and auto-fit delegate the number of tracks to the user
-> agent. *&lt;track-list&gt;* can be any valid combination of track sizes.
+auto-fill and auto-fit delegate the number of tracks to the user agent. *&lt;track-list&gt;* can be any valid combination of track sizes.

 There are three kinds of track sizing.
 These are:

 *Fixed*

-> Tracks are given a size in absolute lengths (such as px or em), or
-> sized with %.
-Percentage values count as fixed track sizes because
-> they are always the same for a given grid container size.
-The tracks'
-> sizing does not depend on their contents.
+Tracks are given a size in absolute lengths (such as px or em), or sized with %.
+Percentage values count as fixed track sizes because they are always the same for a given grid container size.
+The tracks' sizing does not depend on their contents.

 *Flexible*

-> Tracks are given a flex or fractional sizing via the fr unit.
-Their
-> sizing does not depend on their contents.
+Tracks are given a flex or fractional sizing via the fr unit.
+Their sizing does not depend on their contents.

 *Intrinsic*

-> The tracks' size is dependent on the things found within them; i.e.,
-> with min-content, max-content, fit-content(), and auto.
-These tracks
-> may always be the same size for a given container size and set of
-> content, but they are not regarded as fixed for layout purposes
-> because their contents directly affect their sizing.
+The tracks' size is dependent on the things found within them; i.e., with min-content, max-content, fit-content(), and auto.
+These tracks may always be the same size for a given container size and set of content, but they are not regarded as fixed for layout purposes because their contents directly affect their sizing.

 The process of actually determining the size of grid tracks, including what to do when track sizes are overconstrained or could lead to